 I’ve made the decision to have the surgery sooner rather than later.
 Every day, I’d think, I’ve only got a few hours left till they finally cut me off.
-I cannot help but wonder: when all of this is done — will he still want me?
+I cannot help but wonder: when all of this is over — will he still want me?

 Maheen was 25 years old and ready to tie the knot — the picture of happiness, well-being, and high spirits.
 Standing next to the groom in the wedding hall, she once again felt butterflies in her stomach, reminding her of the fluttering feeling she had when she first saw him.
 Her emotions ran high and the stress of having the perfect wedding was overwhelming.
 All the arrangements were carefully done, and the guests were pouring in.

 However, in a cruel twist of fate, her wedding day soon became her worst nightmare.
 A third tap on the shoulder yanked Maheen from her reverie.
 She turned around and saw her mother’s worried eyes.
 She took her by the hand to the dressing room — which was less than 20 paces away, but felt like a mile.
 With each step she took, Maheen thought of a different possibility of what could go wrong.
 Despite the growing dread in her stomach, she could not fathom what she heard next.

 Ten days earlier, during a medical exam at Liaquat National Hospital, Maheen pointed out a lump she noticed in her left breast.
 Now, dressed in her wedding finery and seated on a sofa in the dressing room, she listened to her mother break the news to her: Maheen was diagnosed with stage 1 breast cancer.